 I work in Marketing.
 Behind a screen.
 Sending out any vibes I can through the tips of my fingers, rapidly pushing on the keys in front of me.
 Conveying to everyone how happy their excitement and pleasure in our product and our company makes me can be a challenge for a girl with a limited vocabulary.
 I often find myself at a loss of words and half ashamed to continually tell them they are "awesome, amazing, wonderful, and beautiful", but in reality, that's what they are.
 These women I've found myself connecting with are INCREDIBLE women.
 Incredible.
 They are doing their part to make the day okay.
 In any small way they can.
 Today I received the picture from our gal the Grand Prize winner from the Power of 9 giveaway, and the sight of it brought me to tears.
 I mean, look at her! :) Her smile was and is, one of the most genuine, gleeful, proud and honestly thrilled to be in the moment photos I've seen in a long time.
 Sheer, complete, truthful joy!
 The look on her face wearing her new Title 9 t-shirt with a tennis racket, golf club and soccer ball in one hand, is a look I'm certain parents have the privilege of enjoying on their kids on a summer day.
 She's beautiful.
 She's happy.
 And to top it off, she had just finished her fastest mile as part of her T9K training program :) She's a teacher.
 She has daughters.
 And she's enjoying every last moment of her summer that she can.
 And taking the time that I know she doesn't have to put on her new shirt, find some props, and talk someone into taking her picture to send to the pesky marketing gal at the home office.
 Jamie my dear, you are a doll.
 You put in more than one exclamation point despite it being a grammatical error because dang it, you're excited.
 We sign our emails "love".
 We address each other by our initials.
 You're my long lost Midwestern pen pal.
 Thank you for reminding me what life is all about and how wonderful it will continue to be... if you let it.
 If you're open to it.
 You are a beautiful gal - there are far too few like you.
 Rock on JMG - you're going to be great come that October race day.

 Were you fighting to play before Title IX passed?
 Were you there when it happened or are you a beneficiary of the aftermath?
-Today is a day to pay our respects to the Constitutional guardian of smelly gyms, taped ankles, and freshly chalked fields.
+We're paying our respects to the Constitutional guardian of smelly gyms, taped ankles, and freshly chalked fields.
 So bring on those fuzzy photos and words of wisdom.
 We want to know how Title IX has changed your world for the better.
 Remember, no experience is too small.
+Don't wait, get entered> Today’s winner will receive free round trip airfare to our Chicago or Bay Area Title 9K running race, a free race entry, a limited eidition Power of 9 Tee and a Title Nine Water Bottle.

 Day 8: Show us your strength!